Targeting Rules Overview

 can use combinations of capping settings to create rules such as

-'five times per day, but max twice per hour'.
+'five impressions per day, but max two impressions per hour'.

 Note: For frequency capping to work, your Pulse integration needs to be able to differentiate unique users either by cookies or by some other mean.